Home » A Forever Recovery Participates in Local Church Walk for Recovery

 On October 8th, A Forever Recovery participated in Strides Breast Cancer Walk.
 Facility staff and clients were all part of the team, joining many others who are seeking to raise awareness along with funds for the fight against breast cancer.
-The event “Making Strides of Calhoun County” began with registration at 8:30 a.m. with the walk commencing at 10:30 a.m.
+The event “Making Strides of Calhoun County” began with registration at 8:30 a.m. with the walk for recovery commencing at 10:30 a.m.
 Thirty-eight teams and 164 participants raised $8,871 for the fight against breast cancer.

 Making Strides Against Breast Cancer walks are the largest network of breast cancer awareness events in the nation, uniting communities with a shared determination to help free the world from the pain and suffering of breast cancer.
-Walk participants raise critical funds that enable the American Cancer Society to fund innovative research and to provide free information and support to anyone touched by breast cancer.
+Walk for recovery participants raise critical funds that enable the American Cancer Society to fund innovative research and to provide free information and support to anyone touched by breast cancer.
 Also, to help people reduce their breast cancer risk or find it early when it’s most treatable.

 AFR: Full-Range Addiction Treatment

-AFR describes their many different supplemental programs: “We offer various spiritual pathways, or ‘Tracks’, that encompass people from all walks of faith or religious backgrounds.
+- “We offer various spiritual pathways, or ‘Tracks,’ that encompass people from all walks of faith or religious backgrounds.
 Christianity, Eastern Philosophy, even traditional Native American spirituality are all included in our Tracks.
 At A Forever Recovery, our patients discover the ways and means to create an entirely new life for themselves and their loved ones.
-They find different methods that they can put to use in handling negative situations and emotions in a positive and constructive manner.
-They find the strength to continue working toward making today the best that they possibly can, and continually striving to be a little bit better tomorrow than they were yesterday.
+They find different methods that they can put to use in handling negative situations and emotions positively and constructively.
+They locate the strength to continue working toward making today the best that they possibly can and continually striving to be a little bit better tomorrow than they were yesterday.
 They begin to see the rewards of optimism and the power of positive thinking.
-They discover that, no matter how bad things may have seemed, there really is a light on the other side.”
+They discover that, no matter how bad things may have seemed, there is light on the other side.”

-Roads to Rehabilitation
+Roads to Rehabilitation – Walk for Recovery

 The therapeutic value of exercise in recovery is well documented.
 Exercise is known to reduce depression and anxiety.
 Physical fitness can help purge the body of stress, tension, and illness.

 Exercise has created lasting positive effects on patients’ lives during recovery.
-Not only is physical health enhanced during the rehabilitation stage, but psychological health, lifestyle behavior, self-perception, self-esteem, level of stress, coping mechanisms, and social support are also improved.
+Not only is physical health enhanced during the rehabilitation stage, but psychological health, lifestyle behavior, self-perception, self-esteem, the level of stress, coping mechanisms, and social support are also improved.
 Such physical activity may become a viable (and healthy) replacement for substance abuse; it can reinforce the same pleasurable physical experience provided by drug use.